vscode-neovim/vscode-neovim/CONTRIBUTING.md

 ## Maintenance

-Commits should be made using conventional commits.
+Commits should be made using ['conventional commits'](https://www.conventionalcommits.org/en/v1.0.0/).
 This allows for automatic changelog generation and versioning.
 [Release-please](https://github.com/google-github-actions/release-please-action) is used to automatically make releases.
 It will accumulate merged PRs, and create a release PR.
 Once the release PR is merged, it will automatically create a release and tag it.
 It will also publish it to the visual studio marketplace using repository secrets.